 Commodities: “The commodity roller-coaster is hitting a downhill track but experts say the descent isn’t steep enough to raise concerns.
 Many commodities have dropped at significant rates from their peak pandemic prices…. including double-digit drops in copper, corn and soybeans and a 54% slide in lumber futures.
 That would normally signal trouble in industrial markets” [Wall Street Journal].

 “But lumber remains twice the typical price for this time of year while copper, row crop and swine prices are still around their highest levels in years.
 Shipping markets aren’t showing any stress over the commodities downturn, with the Baltic Dry Index measuring prices for bulk ocean transport surging this month to near-record highs.
-That suggests , and that suppliers and buyers are still struggling to adjust.
+That suggests the recent drop is part of the broader disruption in traditional supply and demand patterns during the pandemic, and that suppliers and buyers are still struggling to adjust.